Skyrat-SS13/Skyrat-tg/modular_skyrat/modules/indicators/readme.md

 Azarak - Porting and OG code for Combat Indicator, Typing Indicator, SSD Indicator FlamingLily - Consolidation, surrender alert
-Niko - making CI work with mechs and stuff
+Niko - making CI work with mechs and stuff GoldenAlphrex - Being invaluably helpful in telling me (niko) how to do things